-Symphony Center Presents
+Symphony Center Presents Jazz

 By Dan Zeff

-Tickets can be purchased for the entire series, in a five-concert package, or as single admissions.
-Call 312 294 3000, visit cso.org/subscribe, or order by mail at Chicago Symphony Orchestra, Subscription Services, 220 South Michigan Avenue, Chicago, IL 60604.
+For information or tickets, call 312 294 3000, visit cso.org/jazz, or order by mail at Chicago Symphony Orchestra, Subscription Services, 220 South Michigan Avenue, Chicago, IL 60604.
+May 2018

 Contact Dan: ZeffDaniel@yahoo.com